deggerfire/CS-4173/README.md

 ### Installed libaries

-Note: Anaconda is used to manage libraries
+Note: Anaconda was used to manage libraries, so setup instructions are for anaconda

 #### Libaries used